Structural EngineerNowy & Zorn

-From the architect.
+Text description provided by the architects.
 The surrounding The HTBLuVA Salzburg is located in the district Itzling on the northern edge of town.
 The school building, built about 30 years ago, is by far the largest building in the area.
 The school is easily accessible by public transport.
 The train station is less than a 10 minute walk away, the local train is in the immediate vicinity and a large number of public busses drop of students directly in front of the main entrance.
 There are also about 180 parking spaces for teachers and students.

 Economical use of public space Public space is a precious commodity.
 In particular, if more than 2,000 users claim a space.
 Therefore, the design intends to accommodate new uses trough restructuring in the existing building.
 The use of the land required for new buildings is minimized by extending the building with a new third storey overhanging the forecourt and very compact structure in the courtyard.